bracesoftware/DETUtils-Old/README.md

 ### Notes

 ***Backwards compatibility***
 - a_commands also have backwards compatibility, incase you are upgrading from iZCMD/ZCMD, the ``CMD:`` keyword will still work as nothing changed.
-But, we still recomment creating your future commands using ``command`` and ``alias`` keywords.
+But, we still recommend creating your future commands using ``command`` and ``alias`` keywords.